rurban/libu8ident/README.md

 unicode confusable and spoofing security problems with identifiers.
 See http://www.unicode.org/reports/tr31/, http://www.unicode.org/reports/tr36/ and http://www.unicode.org/reports/tr39
-Optionally we also support the NFC and NFD formats.
+Optionally we also support the NFC, NFKD and NFD methods.

 Mixed Scripts
 -------------